Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 - When possible make a call to action (overlay text and descriptions).

 - Don’t offer all the information, make people click to your site to get it.
-I have learnt this the hard way.
+I have learned this the hard way.

 - The words you use on your images are important (use words that trigger urgency or emotion: must, need, most, have, best, why, who, whom, where, what, how, etc).